wb/gitall/README.md

 	                     part usually put after 'git'

 	optional arguments:
-	  -h, --help         show this help message and exit -n, --noseparator  Suppress printing of separator line between repositories.
+	  -h, --help                      show this help message and exit -i <file>, --include <file>     Read repositories to operate on from <file>.
+	  -n, --noseparator               Suppress printing of separator line between repositories.
 	  -q, --quiet                     decrease output verbosity.
 Repeat for more silence, or to cancel out -v
 	  -v, --verbose                   increase output verbosity.
 Repeat for more noise, or to cancel out -q
 	  -r, --raw                       Treat the specified command as a 'full' command, i.e. not a git 'sub'-command.
 E.g. gitall --raw cat .gitignore

 	NOTE: --quiet and --verbose cancel out each other. e.g. '-qqv' = '-q'